WACK (music company): 2021: Formation of ASP and temporary addition of AKB48's Yuki Kashiwagi

 On February 3, 2021, Bish's Aina the End debuted as a solo artist with the studio album, The End.

-On March 27, WACK Audition Camp 2021 ended with Paradises and Go to the Beds gaining a new member each, a new trainee being added to Wagg, and the formation of a new group named ASP.
+On March 27, WACK Audition Camp 2021 concluded with Cola, later known as Ca Non joining Paradises, Moshimoshichan, later known as Changbaby, joining Go to the Beds, and Teratairuku Yuka, later known as Bell Nard, joining Wagg.
+The formation of a new group named ASP was also announced.
 ASP's member were later revealed to be former Carry Loose member Yumeka Nowkana?, Naayu who was a member of WACK's trainee group Wagg, and two new members who had been pre-selected before the audition camp.
 ASP released their debut album, Anal Sex Penis, on May 26.

 On April 9, it was announced that AKB48 member Yuki Kashiwagi would temporarily join all seven current WACK groups as a member, with the stage name Yuki Reysole.
 On August 31, all seven WACK groups were set to release a single each, all of which would feature Kashiwagi.
 The release of the singles was later delayed following Kashiwagi's diagnosis of Syringomyelia.

 On June 16, Dōgenzaka43 (道玄坂43), a parody of the Sakamichi Series of idol groups and a one-off shuffle unit consisting of every idol that was part of WACK at the time, released the single "Kyōniku Jakushoku ~Tsuyoi Yatsura wo Kucchimae~" (強肉弱食時代 〜強い奴らを食っちまえ〜).

 On October 2, Watanabe announced that all members of Go to the Beds and Paradises would immediately swap groups and release a second split EP on December 15.

 On October 8, it was announced that a new shuffle unit would be formed of seven WACK members based on votes from fans through a competition named Vote!
 WACK Select 7, the group are to be produced by Yuki Kashiwagi and the line-up was finalised on December 27.

 On November 3, Ayuni D debuted as a solo artist under the name Aomushi (青虫).

 On November 30, all seven WACK groups released a single each featuring Yuki Kashiwagi.

 The results of Vote!
 WACK Select 7 which were released on December 27, revealed that the line-up of the new shuffle unit would be Yui Ga Dockson, Tsukino Usagi, Terashima Yuka, Hashiyasume Atsuko, Yamamachi Miki, Yumeno Yua and Cent Chihiro Chittiii.
 A second shuffle unit formed of three members who ranked low in the competition was also formed of Lingling, Yu-ki Empire and Nameless.